libp2p/docs/content/concepts/transport.md

 At the end of the handshake, each peer knows the certificate of the other.
 The peer can verify if the connection was established with the correct peer by looking up the first CA certificate on the certificate chain, retreive the public key, and using it to calculate the opposing peer ID.
-QUIC acts like a record layer with TLS 1.3 as the backend as TLS is responsible for all the cryptography.
+QUIC acts like the TLS record layer, where TLS 1.3 handles the handshake.

 {{% notice "info" %}}